 Furthermore, a study published in the British Journal of Cancer found that vegan men have 13 percent higher testosterone concentrations than men who eat meat, and 8 percent higher testosterone concentrations than vegetarians who eat dairy and eggs.23 In other words, if you want to truly be virile, don’t eat bears or other animals!

 The Ainu, an Indigenous people who live in some of the islands off the coast of Japan, refer to bears as “kamuy,” which translates to “god.”
 The Ainu see other animals as gods, but bears are the kings of all gods.

 The ancient Ainu believed that when gods visited the world of men, they took on the appearance of bears.
 Like the Sami and the Nivkh, the Ainu revered bears but also ate them.

-Like the Sami, the Ainu would capture bear cubs and raise them, even treating them with better care than their own human children.
-Yet, when captured bears reached the age of 2 to 3 years old, the Ainu would sacrifice and eat them.
+In addition, like the Sami, the Ainu would capture bear cubs and raise them, even treating them with better care than their own human children.
+Yet, when captured bears reached the age of 2 to 3 years old, the Ainu would sacrifice and eat them.24

 Bear Meaning in the Bible

 In 1 Samuel 17:34, bears are treated in the same way that wolves are in some parts of the Bible: as symbols of evil or the devil because they threaten the flock, who represent the parishioners.
-While God and Jesus are symbolized by the shepherd who protects the flock.
+While God and Jesus are symbolized by the shepherds who protect the flock.26

-At other times in the Bible, bears are seen as fierce protectors.
+In other parts of the Bible, bears are seen as fierce protectors.
 In 2 Samuel 17:8, Hushai says, “You know your father and his men, that they are mighty men and they are fierce, like a bear robbed of her cubs in the field.
-And your father is an expert in warfare, and will not spend the night with the people.”
+And your father is an expert in warfare, and will not spend the night with the people.”27